3 Factors That Make a Career in Oil and Gas Administration a Smart Option

 2. Potential for Excellent Compensation

-Administrative assistants in Alberta (the heartland of Canada's energy sector) typically earn salaries ranging from $43,680 to $65,000.
-That's about 36 to 40 percent higher than the typical salaries for Canadians with that kind of job title as a whole.***
+Administrative assistants in Alberta (the heartland of Canada's energy sector) typically earn salaries ranging from $32,510 to $72,488.
+That's about nine to 15 percent higher than the typical salaries for Canadians with that kind of job title as a whole.***

 Those higher wages are representative of the consistent need for business professionals who have a specialized understanding of the petroleum industry.
 In fact, to attain the greatest success within the sector, your abilities generally must extend beyond regular administrative skills like maintaining records, scheduling appointments, handling phone calls, and performing other clerical tasks.
 You also need to have a good grasp of things such as the professional jargon, business models, and regulations used in the oil and gas industry.